Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: A simulation study of the logrank test under both superpopulation and finite population inferences

-We conduct a simulation study for the logrank test from both the superpopulation and finite population perspectives, with possibly non-identically distributed and dependent potential event times. {\rev Specifically, we will show that, with non-identically distributed or correlated potential event times $T_i(1) = T_i(0)$ across units, the conditional distribution of the logrank statistic given treatment assignment from the superpopulation perspective is generally quite different from the standard Gaussian distribution, while the conditional distribution given the potential event times from the finite population perspective can be close to the standard Gaussian distribution.
-This implies that the finite population inference can give a broader justification for the classical logrank test. }
+We conduct a simulation study for the logrank test from both the superpopulation and finite population perspectives, with possibly non-identically distributed and dependent potential event times.
+Specifically, we will show that, with non-identically distributed or correlated potential event times $T_i(1) = T_i(0)$'s across units, the conditional distribution of the logrank statistic given treatment assignments from the superpopulation perspective can be quite different from the standard Gaussian distribution, while the conditional distribution given the potential event times from the finite population perspective can be close to the standard Gaussian distribution.
+This implies that the finite population inference can give a broader justification for the classical logrank test.